[Interview] Belarus threatens to kill two UK dissidents

 They also lobby for Western sanctions against regime financiers.

-And these include Russian oligarchs, such as Mikhail Gutseriev, who also lives in London, but whose intimate links to Belarus president Alexander Lukashenko were recently exposed by British newspaper The Telegraph.
+And these include Russian oligarchs, such as Mikhail Gutseriev, whose family also lives in London, and whose intimate links to Belarus president Alexander Lukashenko were recently exposed by British newspaper The Telegraph.

 "Clearly, we've become a target ... it's getting more tense," Kaliada said.